Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Cutting Actions

-The Prestige offers up to 165.000 cutting actions per minute (CPM), which means the action of all three blades while keeping in mind that each blade head is dual-track (two circular blades).
-The 165.000 CPM is slightly higher for the Prestige than the 150.000 for the Series 9000.
+The Prestige offers up to 165,000 cutting actions per minute (CPM), which means the action of all three blades, considering that each blade head features a dual-track design (two circular blades).
+The 165,000 CPM is slightly higher for the Prestige than the 150,000 CPM for the Series 9000.

 Philips states these NanoTech Dual Precision blades cut up to 25% more hair per stroke** (**vs predecessor).
 Predecessor, at a guess, must mean the previous Prestige S9000 I used and reviewed with the rounded blade heads.

-Philips has a patent on the lift and cut design of the blades.
-Lift and cut is just that; the blades lift hairs to be cut and up to 0.00mm (I guess they state up to as some areas may not shave down to 0.00mm, which is my experience, while other areas shave manual razor close).
+Philips has a patent on the lift-and-cut design of the blades.
+Lift and cut is just that; the blades lift hairs to be cut, and the cut is up to 0.00mm (I assume they state up to, as some areas may not shave down to 0.00mm, which is my experience, while other areas shave with a manual razor to a close finish).

 The blades also have what Philips states is Hydro SkinGlide coating.
-This coating is another technical term I cannot prove exists, and I just have to go with looking for comfort while shaving.
+This coating is another technical term I cannot prove exists, and I just focus on whether it provides comfort while shaving.

-While all these tech terms are nice and draw us in to want to buy one of these yesterday, the main point is–do these blades cut hair well, comfortably, and quickly enough without leaving too many patches (or at least clear up patches very well)?
+While all these tech terms are appealing and draw us in to want to buy one of these yesterday, the main point is — do these blades cut hair well, comfortably, and quickly enough without leaving too many patches (or at least clearing up patches very well)?
 The short answer is yes, and the longer answer is in the shaving experience below.

 Adapts to Beard Density

-Many shavers, including the S9000 Prestige, are designed (especially the middle and top-end shavers) with technology that supposedly adjusts the shaver’s output based on how coarse a person’s growth is.
+Many shavers, including the S9000 Prestige, are designed (especially the mid-range and top-end shavers) with technology that supposedly adjusts the shaver’s output based on the coarseness of a person’s growth.

 Philips states that their technology reads the beard density 500 times a second.
 Just that statement alone has the vulnerable marketing part of my mind halfway sold on this shaver.